 It takes much longer to insulate a solid wall rather than a cavity wall and costs much more.
 You’ll either need to alter the exterior of the building or lose precious space internally.

 For a typical 3-bed semi-detached home, expect to pay £8500-£15000 for external insulation and render.
 For internal insulation and plaster, expect the price to be lower at around £5000 – £7000.

-We suggest you make sure your chosen contractor understands the importance of ventilation and breathability, especially if you live in a period property.
+We suggest you make sure your chosen contractor understands the importance of ventilation and breathability, especially if you live in an older property constructed before the 1920s.

 Are You Thinking of Upgrading Your Windows to Double or Triple Glazing?